 Become A Host Family with SRS Today!

 Like Mark and Linda, countless SRS host families have seen firsthand how impactful hosting a student is for themselves and their families.
 Why don’t you join them?

-We are always looking to expand our pool of qualified host families and you can start the process today.
+We are always looking to expand our pool of qualified host families and you can start your host family application today.
 Our initial application form should only take you about 15 minutes to complete, and you can expect to hear from a SRS representative within a few days or less of completing the application.
 We do compensate our host families with a monthly stipend, and a SRS representative will provide you with more specific information as you move through the application process.

 Your hosting journey awaits, become a host family for international students today!